 However, if your target group consists of mid or hardcore gamers, things are different.
 These players take game progress seriously.
 However, this is no rule, since there are many examples of casual games that made the top-grossing charts based primarily on IAP revenue.

-Examples of Mobile Games With a Great In-App Purchases Set Up
+Examples of Games That Have In-App Purchases

 To be able to find the best strategy for your app, always keep an eye on the other players in the market.
 Obviously, you should pay special attention to the top games in your genre.